All around the area there are a stunning selection of beaches to enjoy!

 PLAYA PASEO DEL MAR

-Torreguadiaro Beach: Often referred to as the Playa de Conchas, is a semi urban beach that lies between the village of Torreguadiaro and the Sotogrande port to the east.
-It is a relatively small beach at approximately 1.3 km long and is very popular with both visitors and locals.
-Parking via the Marina is often limited, and best vehicle access can be found from the old N30a west of the village at km 134, with a tarmac car park (36.297712, - 5.271978) near the 16th century watchtower (Torre Vigias).
-The chiringuitos, sunbeds, showers and life guard posts are in the east towards the village end of the beach.
+Also known as Playa de Conchas, Torreguadiaro Beach lies between the village of Torreguadiaro and Sotogrande port.
+It is a relatively small beach, approximately 1.3 km long, but it is very popular with both visitors and locals.
+Generally considered the main beach in Sotogrande, the multiple chiringuitos including Chambao and Bahia Limon, are prime attractions both in the day and at night, making it a perfect spot for all ages.
+Parking via the Marina is often limited, and the best vehicle access can be found from the old N30a west of the village at km 134, with a tarmac car park (36.297712, - 5.271978) near the 16th-century watchtower (Torre Vigias).
+The chiringuitos, sunbeds, showers and lifeguard posts are in the east towards the village end of the beach.
 However, access from the west Sotogrande Marina can be found with steps over the retaining wall.